nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 How the parsing works:

-* When called upon to parse a user command, the `FoodRemParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `FoodRemParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `FoodRemParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `NewCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `NewCommand`) which the `FoodRemParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `NewCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model Component